osmanovicdino/CRNData/README.md

 # CRNData

-All simulations were created in wolfram mathematica
+All simulations were written in C++ and performed using the repository at https://github.com/osmanovicdino/FieldTheory